-Intensely pruritic lesions around the head and ears are characteristic.
+Intensely pruritic lesions round the head and ears are characteristic.
 The small (0.3 mm) round mites with their characteristic concentric "thumb print" dorsal striations are relatively easy to demonstrate microscopically in skin scrapings.
+Occasionally humans in contact with affected animals may show a mild dermatitis due to a transient infestation.

-Systemic use of eprinomectin and moxidectin (available in a topical imidacloprid/moxidectin combination) are approved for the treatment of notoedric mange.
-Some isoxazolines have been demonstrated to be effective in the treatment of N. cati as has tigolaner (a bispyrazole).
-Products licensed for treatment vary from country to country.
-Before application of an appropriate acaricide, animals should be washed with an antiseborrhoeic and antiseptic lotion to soften and remove skin crusts.
+There are two licensed treatments in the EU (dermal formulations containing moxidectin or eprinomectin).
+Before application of an appropriate acaricide, animals should be washed with an anti-seborrhoeic and antiseptic lotion to soften and remove skin crusts.
 Treatment should be repeated until there is a marked clinical improvement and for a minimum of at least 4 weeks.